ChristianRich/Firebase-API/README.md

 # Node.js Firebase API authentication

+This repo contains server side Node.js authentication using Firebase SDK and Firebase Admin SDK using custom user roles.
+Suitable for any client side project with a Firebase back-end requiring server side login.

-This repo contains the Firebase authentication API for the React front-end This API is built using ES6 and compiled with Babel.
+This API is built using ES6 and compiled with Babel.

 # How to install and run